Estranged husband of missing mom Jennifer Dulos in legal battle with in-laws

-Fotis Dulos will take the stand and is expected to take questions from a lawyer representing his missing wife's mother in a separate civil lawsuit.
+He took questions from a lawyer representing his missing wife's mother in a separate civil lawsuit, with Gloria Farber alleging he owes her nearly $3 million in unpaid loans.

-Fotis is locked in a bitter battle with his mother-in-law over $2.5 million.

 She says her family lent him the money for his business, but he says it was a gift.

-"Mr. Farber was like a second father to me, it was not a loan," he said.
+"Mr. Farber was like a second father to me," he testified Tuesday.
+"It was not a loan."

+The family's lawyer got his chance to grill Fotis Dulos under oath on Wednesday.

+Dulos said he owes his mother-in-law nothing, and they had an agreement in which his in-laws would continue to gift him tens of thousands each year.

-Wednesday afternoon her attorney will cross examine Fotis Dulos.
-Anything he says on the stand can be used in any potential future criminal proceedings.
+Anything Dulos says on the stand can be used in any potential future criminal proceedings.

-Jennifer Dulos was last seen in May dropping her kids off at school.

-Fotis Dulos and his girlfriend Michelle Troconis are facing charges for evidence tampering and hindering prosecution in connection to her disappearance.
+He and girlfriend Michelle Troconis are facing charges for evidence tampering and hindering prosecution in connection to her disappearance.
 Both have pleaded not guilty.

-"There's not much here that we haven't heard before and I question the wisdom of these charges at this late date," said Norm Pattis, lawyer for Fotis Dulos.
+"There's not much here that we haven't heard before, and I question the wisdom of these charges at this late date," Fotis Dulos' attorney Norm Pattis said.

 According to court documents, police say a string of time stamped surveillance images link Fotis to Jennifer the day she disappeared.